 In addition to potential fines for non-compliance, HMRC also routinely publish the names of companies that they consider to be serious offenders.
 This may cause reputational damage as the names are usually then picked up by the national press and published in “name and shame” style news stories.

-- missing an employee’s birthday and paying the lower rate for their previous age
+- missing an employee’s birthday and paying them the lower rate for their previous age

 - over-deducting from wages